GWC-DCMB/curriculum-notebooks/paper/paper.md

 each lesson taking approximately 15-20 minutes to teach via live coding.
 Every lesson has a corresponding practice notebook with additional exercises on the same content taught in the lesson, but using different data or variables.
+We used a similar development workflow as the U-M Carpentries curriculum [@lapp_developing_2021].
-We hosted the curriculum notebooks in a public GitHub repository to facilitate collaborative development and peer review using pull requests.
+Briefly, we hosted the curriculum notebooks in a public GitHub repository to facilitate collaborative development and peer review using pull requests.
 In the initial curriculum drafting phase, developers were assigned lesson and practice notebooks to write.
 Once the draft of a lesson was completed, the writer opened a pull request and